PANOBRIDGE MK3 | A 1.7 oz Night Vision Bridge with Adjustable Field of View

 "So, basically, the Panobridge, in my opinion, it's the best dual PVS-14 bridge mount available right now." -Nitewalker, from his video review.

-Importantly, users can switch back to traditional straight-ahead tube orientation when desired.
+Importantly, users can switch back to traditional straight-ahead tube orientation when desired by quickly swapping out the 7.5 degree angled PanoLok bar to the straight, 0 degree angled PanoLok bar.
 No specialized training is required and no other equipment is necessary.
-Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.
+Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge using the new, included Noisefighters Night Vision Accessory Tool, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.

-The Noisefighters Panobridge weighs only 1.5 oz total, making it the lightest bridge mount ever offered.
-This is approximately 70% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 40% less than the IC® Dual PVS-14 Light Weight Mounting System, and almost 1/2 oz less than a single milspec J-Arm.
+The Noisefighters Panobridge Mk3 weighs only 1.7 oz total in its standard configuration, making it one of the lightest bridge mounts offered, only surpassed by our own M-Series of products.
+This is approximately 65% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 25% less than the IC® Dual PVS-14 Light Weight Mounting System, and is even 11% lighter than a single milspec J-Arm.
 We have optimized rigidity, strength, and durability while following the Marine Corps adage of, "Ounces equal pounds, and pounds equal pain."
-With lightweight monoculars attached, like those with Nightline, Inc. NL914C Power Packs installed, it is possible to achieve panoramic night vision with a total weight of 22.5 oz (or up to a half ounce lighter, depending on the image intensifying tubes chosen) with two CR-123A batteries installed.
-This is lighter than many binocular goggles that do not include panoramic viewing, including one configuration of the current USSOCOM-issued PVS-31A (approximately 24 oz with remote battery pack), the older PVS-15 (approximately 23.6 oz with battery) and only 2-3 oz heavier than the popular ActInBlack® DTNVG (approximately 20.5 oz with battery) and even the newer ActInBlack® DTNVS (approximately 19.5 oz with battery).
+With Nightline, Inc. NL914C Power Packs installed on each AN/PVS-14, it is possible to achieve panoramic night vision with a total weight of 21.7 oz, or 20.1 oz with RPO lightweight lenses installed, or 16.0 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
+Depending on the configuration, this can be lighter than traditional night vision goggles that do not include panoramic viewing capabilities.

 Photo composite showing the use of a handheld thermal imager placed between laterally rotated (“panned out”) AN/PVS-14 monoculars and used directly in conjunction with Noisefighters Panobridge, courtesy of Nick Chen, journalist with The Firearm Blog.